MCP Server to Relational Database

 Local Development

-Section titled “Local Development”pnpm nx <mcp-server-name>-serve-local <project-name>yarn nx <mcp-server-name>-serve-local <project-name>npx nx <mcp-server-name>-serve-local <project-name>bunx nx <mcp-server-name>-serve-local <project-name>This starts the MCP server and all connected databases.
-The SERVE_LOCAL=true environment variable causes each Prisma client to connect to its local Docker database instead of Aurora.
+Section titled “Local Development”pnpm nx <mcp-server-name>-dev <project-name>yarn nx <mcp-server-name>-dev <project-name>npx nx <mcp-server-name>-dev <project-name>bunx nx <mcp-server-name>-dev <project-name>This starts the MCP server and all connected databases.
+The LOCAL_DEV=true environment variable causes each Prisma client to connect to its local Docker database instead of Aurora.